aeitroc/Utils/README.md

 # MQL5 Robot Testing Tool for macOS + Wine

-An AI-assisted MQL5 compilation and testing script designed for MetaTrader 5 Expert Advisors (robots) running on macOS with Wine.
+Bashtesting script designed for MetaTrader 5 Expert Advisors (robots) running on macOS with Wine.
 Perfect for use with AI coding assistants like Claude Code, Gemini Code, Qwen, and other CLI-based AI tools.

 ## Overview